ntnon/FIND-A-PEP/README.md

 v1.1
 - [ ] seperate functions into seperate components
-- [ ] recursive algorithm to unpack
+- [ ] recursive algorithm to unpack fetched objects.
+Necessary in order to retrieve a company's employees
 - [ ] deploy / host
 - [ ] create API functionality